 Just to be clear, a bare metal installation can be a physical machine with nothing running on it, but it can also a be virtual machine-such as a VMware, VirtualBox, or KVM instance-with nothing running on it.
 Virtual instances may need some additional adjustment to ensure virtualization-related settings are dealt with correctly.
-Details on installing Bright Cluster Manager onto virtual instances can be found in the Bright Cluster Manager Knowledge Base at http://kb.brightcomputing.com.
+Details on installing the cluster manager onto virtual instances can be found in the cluster manager Knowledge Base at http://kb.brightcomputing.com.